Uncaged (anthology)

 Uncaged is an adventure anthology series for the 5th edition of the Dungeons & Dragons fantasy role-playing game.
 Each volume contains various adventures which feature the subversion of classic female mythological creature and monster tropes.
 The project was created by Ashley Warren and features the work of over 100 writers, illustrators, and editors.

 Four collections, titled Uncaged: Volume I through Uncaged: Volume IV, were published in 2019 and 2020.
 A fifth volume, titled Uncaged: Goddesses, was published in 2022.
 The books were published on the Dungeon Masters Guild (DMs Guild) under the open game license; they are not considered "official" Dungeons & Dragons material.

 Contents

-Volumes I-III each contain 25 different one-shot adventures which range in difficulty tier.
+Volumes I-III each contain 25 different one-shot Dungeons & Dragons adventures which range in difficulty tier.
 Volume IV contains 16 one-shot adventures which range in difficulty tier, a "Grimoire" section which contains various character options such as a new character class, spells and magic items, and section dedicated to the making-of the series.
-The adventures are myth/folklore themed and center around subverting the tropes of female mythological creatures and monsters.
+The adventures are myth and folklore themed and center around subverting the tropes of female mythological creatures and monsters.

 Uncaged: Goddesses contains 21 one-shot adventures of the Tier 4 difficulty along with 27 monster stat blocks, eight pre-generated player characters for Tier 4, and advice for Dungeon Masters running adventures at the highest difficulty tier.
 Each adventure features an evil- or neutral-aligned goddess from an official Dungeons & Dragons pantheon.